Roof Rat Identification & Prevention

 What are roof rats?

 Their athletic abilities make roof rats acrobats of the rat world.
-Roof rats have a thin body and light build which allows them to climb easily and have good agility.
-From nose to tail these rats grow from between 12 and 16 inches in length.
+Roof rats have a thin body and light build, which allows them to climb easily and have good agility.
+From nose to tail, these rats grow from between 12 and 16 inches in length.
 The roof rat’s body is covered in dark brown to black fur and has gray hairs sprinkled throughout it.
 The fur on their underbelly is lighter in color than the rest of their body.
-Additional physical features are a pointed nose, large ears, and a scaly tail that is void of hair.
+Additional physical features of the roof rat are a pointed nose, large ears, and a scaly tail that is void of hair.

 Are roof rats dangerous?

-Roof rats pose health risks to people, contaminate food, and cause damage to structures and personal property, making them a dangerous pest.
+Roof rats pose health risks to people, contaminate food, and cause damage to structures and personal property, making them dangerous pests.

 Roof rats also contaminate food and surfaces with their saliva, urine, and excrement.
-They spread things like salmonellosis and rat-bite fever, and other pathogens which can make people quite ill.
-Additionally, roof rats are hosts for disease-spreading fleas, ticks, and mites which they will introduce onto your property while foraging for food and/or create nesting sites.
+They spread things like salmonellosis and rat-bite fever, and other pathogens, which can make people quite ill.
+Additionally, roof rats are hosts for disease-spreading fleas, ticks, and mites, which they will introduce onto your property while foraging for food and/or creating nesting sites.

 Why do I have a roof rat problem?

-Once roof rats are comfortable on your property there is a good chance they will find their way inside of your home or business.
+Once roof rats are comfortable on your property, there is a good chance they will find their way inside your home or business.
 They typically move inside while searching for food when it becomes more scarce outside in the late fall and winter.

 Where will I find roof rats?

 Living together in colonies, roof rats are social and, if given the opportunity, like to nest up off of the ground.
 Common nesting sites include: